- • Fewer situations where the same data is typed three times.

 We fit around your existing stack rather than forcing you to start again.

-• • Glue: Zapier, Make, small custom APIs where needed.
+- • Integration glue: Zapier, Make, plus small custom APIs where needed.

-• ✅ Named connections and service accounts that your team can manage later.
+- ✅ Named connections and service accounts your team can manage later.

-• ✅ Documentation that someone new can follow without a two-hour call.
+- ✅ Documentation someone new can follow without a two-hour lore dump.

-• ✅ Space to layer automation and AI on top once the basics are stable.
+- ✅ Space to layer workflow automation or AI on top once the basics are stable.

 Ballpark budgets

-Every stack is different, but most South Coast projects fall into one of these shapes.
-Platform fees (e.g. Zapier, Make, CRM licences) are billed separately at cost.
+Every stack is different, but most projects fall into one of these shapes.
+Platform fees such as Zapier, Make or CRM licences are billed separately at cost.

 You’ve already got Microsoft 365 or Google Workspace plus a few cloud tools, but it all feels a bit ad-hoc.

-• Outline a simple “future state” that doesn’t require ripping everything out
+- • Outline a simple future state without ripping everything out

 Enquiries, jobs and invoices live in different systems and rely on people to keep them all in sync.